Trends have changed dramatically in the last year, so we wanted to uncover the truth about what’s really going on in the vacation rental space.

 A survey of guests who had booked flexcations found that:

 - 1 in 3 had been able to travel thanks to remote work.

 - 38% had booked flexcations to offer their children a new experience and break the monotony of staying at home.

 - 67% said they would be likely to do it again.

-Statistics show that the vacation rental industry will see more of these travelers.
+Vacation Rental Statistics show that industry will see more of these travelers.
 To attract them, vacation homes need good quality internet and comfortable desk space.
 Agencies should advertise these features in their listings.